playfulprogramming/playfulprogramming/content/blog/project-management-for-individuals/index.md

 * Refactor: For tasks that relate to a refactor of some sorts

-* Chore: For tasks that may be boring / don't affect the end result too much (documentation)
+* Chore: For tasks that may be boring / don't affect the end result too much like internal documentation and configuration

 * Test: For tasks or bugs about testing